jtolkanowicz/auto-motor-sport-laptimes/README.md

     gradle addMissingData
     gradle generateWikiTable

-Script _importLinks_ drops data from Mongo and inserts fresh one to collection _links_. _verifyLinks_ only updates data.
- _readTestData_ inserts new data, and can be restarted if it fails.
+Script _importLinks_ inserts links to new tests to collection _links_.  _verifyLinks_ only updates data. _readTestData_ inserts new data, and can be restarted if it fails.
 It starts where it stopped before.
-If you want to read data from scratch you must drop collection named _results_.
+If you want to read data from scratch you must drop collection named _results_ and _links_.

 ## Why gather data this data